 In addition, an unsuccessful PET that exceeds the nil rate band has the excess over the nil rate band taxed on the recipient of the gift depending on how long the gifter has lived following the giving of the gift.
 If a gift is given less than three years before death, the full rate of 40% is applied to the excess gift, tapering off to 8% if the gift was given between six to seven years before death – this reduction is referred to as ‘taper relief’.

 However, this is not the case when it comes to transactions with a reservation of benefit.
 For example, if you give away your home to your children and continue to occupy it rent-free, the property is still considered as forming part of your estate if the worst were to happen.
-An individual cannot achieve an inheritance tax benefit if they retain possession of an asset even if the legal ownership is changed to another person.
+An individual cannot achieve an inheritance tax benefit if they retain possession of an asset or continue to benefit from it even if the legal ownership is changed to another person.